 Not having a health and safety program would be a risk as it creates a chance of loss, danger or injury.
 Assessing the hazards would be looking for any source of potential damage, harm or adverse health effects on something or someone.

 The first step is to identify the hazards that exist in your practice.
 These are the typical types of hazards that may exist in a dental practice:

 Conduct a survey of your practice with the above hazards in mind.
 The survey can be conducted by:

 Document your findings and then review the findings again with your employees to see if there is anything else they think should be added to the list.
 After the list is complete, begin the process of assessing the control measures that have been implemented in your practice to protect employees.
 These would include administrative controls, engineering controls, and the use of personal protective equipment.
 If enough control measures have not been put into place, then determine what needs to be done to protect your employees from the hazard.

 Establish a timeline for correcting the unsafe practices.
 Ensure that any changes are incorporated into the written health and safety program documentation.
 Training of employees will be critical to the implementation of control measures.
 This is particularly important if the new control measures require a change from the way things have been done in the past.
 Seeking input from employees on how to correct these issues helps get their buy-in on the changes.

-Determine how often this type of assessment will be conducted.
+Determine how often this type of risk assessment will be conducted.
 At a minimum it should be annually.